cqse/teamscale-jacoco-agent/client/USAGE.md

 You can pass additional options directly to the original JaCoCo agent by prefixing them with `jacoco-`, e.g.
 `jacoco-sessionid=session1` will set the session ID of the profiling session.
 See the "Agent" section of the JaCoCo documentation for a list of all available options.

+In case the class files of the application are not locally available (e.g. loaded with custom class loader, ...) you can set the `jacoco-classdumpdir` option to dump the classes to a temporary directory and instruct the agent to read them from there with the `class-dir` option.

 ### Logging